AutomnePAN/INF552-anime-visualisation/README.md

 From the result, we can already make some conclusions.

 - we can have an clear impression of the numbers of each genres, and how they different period.
 Generally speaking, we're getting more and more animes as the time passes.
+- we can observe what range of scores animes of each genre usually get.

 ### Current Result